 His hair was already unorthodox—heavily greased and slicked back into a ducktail, including sideburns running almost down to his chin.
 Still bearing the last vestiges of teenage acne on his face, though, Elvis was so shy he would sometimes stutter when faced with certain social situations.
 But if Elvis felt like an alien among other teenagers most of the time, he was never so out of place than on the night of his senior prom at the swanky (and segregated) Peabody Hotel in downtown Memphis.

-"It was the most exciting thing I had ever done," recalled Regis.
+"It was the most exciting thing I had ever done," Wilson recalled.
 "I felt like Cinderella getting ready to go to the Royal Ball."
 The excited 14-year-old had picked out a pink taffeta dress for $14.98 and accessorized it with pink shoes.
 Strapped for money, she had her hair done for free at the beauty college across the street from the Peabody.
 As she sat in the beauty chair, she excitedly looked at the Peabody Hotel across the street and said to herself, "Just think, in a few hours from now I'll be back here all dressed up."

-As the couple entered the Continental Ballroom (at left) at the Peabody, the band was playing, and couples were already out on the dance floor.
+As the couple entered the Continental Ballroom at the Peabody, the band was playing, and couples were already out on the dance floor.
 But Elvis steered Regis to a seat and offered her a Coke.

-In the family's move to Florida, Regis lost her photo from their prom date.
+In the family's move to Florida, Wilson lost her photo from their prom date.
 But Elvis always kept his, and a few years later his mother gave a copy to a fan magazine.
 By then, Elvis Presley was a teen heartthrob and a national sensation, with very specific dance moves all his own.

 Eddie Deezen has appeared in over 30 motion pictures, including Grease, WarGames, 1941, and The Polar Express.
 He's also been featured in several TV shows, including Magnum PI, The Facts of Life, and The Gong Show.
 And he's done thousands of voice-overs for radio and cartoons, such as Dexter's Laboratory and Family Guy.